krnkev/krnkev.github.io/essays/Final-Project-Idea.md

 There will also be a section of the app that allows students to upload documentation clearing them to return to school, which will show the students pending status.

-The main landing page of the app will be a map of the campus, that shows where the "hot zones" of Covid cases have been.
-This map will use information provided by the students who have self reported.
+The main landing page of the app will be contain general information, as well as have listed certified medical testing centers that are accepted by UH manoa.

 Possible Pages include:

-* Landing Page showing Map(and possible alerts)

-* A general page on how to maintain a clean educational environment, contact information if one feels sick,and accepted testing centers
+* A Landing page on how to maintain a clean educational environment, contact information if one feels sick,and accepted testing centers

 * Upload page form where students can self report and give documentation/detailed tracking information on their whereabouts on campus